verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 ##### Pod security context
 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
 These settings allow pods and containers to only perform operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.

-The default user for fluent-bit is root, which it needs to be able to read and write to hostpath.
-Below are the recommended security settings for fluent-bit and fluent-operator.
+The default user for Fluent Bit is root, which it needs to be able to read and write to hostpath.
+Below are the recommended security settings for Fluent Bit and Fluent Operator.

 **fo_seccontext.yaml**
 {{< clipboard >}}